 At this time our care team provides services in English.

 Yes!
 As advocates of publicizing the effectiveness of mental health treatment, we’re thrilled to share our first outcomes report.
-Over 350 patients have received care from InStride to date, and our clinical outcomes from program graduates demonstrate that the results are rapid and sustainable.
+Our clinical outcomes from program graduates demonstrate that the results are rapid and sustainable.
 You can view our latest outcome report here.

-We currently accept the following insurances: Mass General Brigham Health Plan, Anthem BCBS, Blue Cross Blue Shield of Massachusetts, ConnectiCare, Harvard Pilgrim, Horizon Blue Cross Blue Shield of New Jersey, Optum, Oscar, Oxford, UnitedHealthcare.
+We currently accept the following insurances: Anthem BCBS (including Empire), Blue Cross Blue Shield of Massachusetts, ConnectiCare, EmblemHealth, Group Health Incorporated (GHI), Harvard Pilgrim, Horizon Blue Cross Blue Shield of New Jersey, Mass General Brigham Health Plan, NYSHIP, Optum, Oscar, Oxford, UniCare, and UnitedHealthcare.